Journey Through Mongolia and Russia small group tour

 Accommodation: Ger Camp

 Note: no single accommodation is available at Ger camps

-Dinner and overnight at the Gun Galuut ger camp.
+We enjoy dinner and sleep overnight at the Gun Galuut ger camp.
 This will be home for a total of two nights.

 Accommodation: 2 nights at Gun Galuut ger camp